thanhttrinh/isds3105_group3/README.md

 Buford Dean

 ## Research Questions
-We are interested in which variables affect the starting salary for an initial job offer the most.
-We have developed the following questions that we will explore:
+-How many students had each amount of internships?

-- How much does having an internship affect your starting salary
+  - i.e. how many had one internship, or two, …
-- Does it matter if the internship is related to the respective major? / Are those that get internships more likely to choose a post grad job related to their major?
+- How does the amount of internships affect starting salary?
-- How much does one internship differ from many?
+- What is the difference from each level?

-TODO: ADD SCREENSHOTS OF GRAPHS/GOOD INFORMATION WE FIND AND WHAT WE DID WITH IT.
+- How likely are you to get a job related to your major based on amount of internships?

 Project Artifact: